Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Components of the Cascade

-The next step in the training phase is to determine background regions of pixels, in the frame that behave similarly in terms of adapted variance, number of modes, and optimally use fewer parameters and lesser instructions to update this specific region's, pixel models.
-The problem definition can be formalized as: We are given $N_x(framesize)$ pixels and for each pixel $I_n(x,y)$ we have a set of matches of the form $(I_n(x,y), I_n(x',y'))_{t_n}$, which means that pixel $I_n(x,y)$ correlated with pixel $I_n(x',y')$ at frame number $n$ .
+\textbf{Clustering Similar Background - Spatio-Temporal Grouping}: The next step in the training phase is to determine background regions of pixels, in the frame that behave similarly in terms of adapted variance, number of modes, and optimally use fewer parameters and lesser instructions to update this specific region's, pixel models.
+The problem definition can be formalized as: We are given $Nx(framesize)$ pixels and for each pixel $I_n(x,y)$ we have a set of matches of the form $(I_n(x,y), I_n(x',y'))_{t_n}$, which means that pixel $I_n(x,y)$ correlated with pixel $I_n(x',y')$ at frame number $n$ .
 From these N matches, we construct a discrete time series $x_i(t)$ by clustering pixel $F_x,y^n$ at time interval $t$ frames.
 A time series of the pixel $I_n(x,y)$ values at frame $n_0$.
 Intuitively, $x_i$ measures the correlation in behavior of pixels over time window $t$.
 For convenience we assume that time series $x_i$ have the same length.
 We group together pixel value time series so that similar behavior is captured by similarity of the time series $x_i(t)$.
 This way we can infer which pixels have a similar temporal pattern variances and modalities, and we can then consider the center of each cluster as the representative common pattern of the group.
 This helps us cluster similar behaving pixels together.
 This is can be seen a spectral clustering problem as described in ~\cite{Azran}.
-We try a simpler approach here first by clustering the adapted pixel variances(matrix V) and weights(matrix R) of first dominant mode of pixels within a mixture model. \begin{enumerate} \item Obtain N frames and Perform training using these frames to obtain pixel mean, variance and adapted weights for all frames $\mu(t) \sigma(t) R(t)$, where R(t) refers to the ranked weight of the first dominant mean at every pixel. \item Form matrix whose rows are adapted variance and ranked weight observations, while columns are variables $V$ and $R$, $V(t_k,i) = I(t_k) , k=1:N$ \item Obtain the Covariance Matrices for the same $R_{cov} = Cov(R), V_{cov} = Cov(V)$ \item Perform K-means Clustering with K=3 clusters (Empirically set to 3 - Quantizing covariance is based on the temporal residue of the pixel (Dynamic, Oscillating, Drifting)) \item Threshold for pixels within $0.7-0.5 \sigma$ \item calculate the KDE of given cluster and calculate the joint occurrence distribution and associated weight $\omega_{grp1}, \mu_{grp1}$ and $\sigma_{grp1}$ where $\mu_{grp1}$ is first dominant common cascade level at grouped pixels \end{enumerate} The above process suffers from the setback that the variances chosen temporally do not correspond mean values associated with the maximum eigen value as obtained in case of Spectral Clustering.
+We try a simpler approach here first by clustering the adapted pixel variances(matrix V) and weights(matrix R) of first dominant mode of pixels within a mixture model. \begin{enumerate} \item Get N frames \& estimate pixel-wise $\mu(t), \sigma(t), \omega(t)$ \item Form matrix whose rows are adapted variance and ranked weight observations, while columns are variables $V$ and $R$, $V(t_k,i) = I(t_k) , k=1:N$ \item Obtain covariance matrices $R_{cov} = Cov(R), V_{cov} = Cov(V)$ \item Perform K-means clustering with K=3 (for temporal pixel residue due to dynamic, oscillating, or drifting BG). \item Threshold for pixels within $0.7-0.5 \sigma$ \item Calculate the KDE of given cluster \& the joint occurrence distribution and associated weight $\omega_1$, $\mu_1$ and $\sigma_1$ \end{enumerate} where $\mu_1$ is first dominant common cascade level at grouped pixels.
+This suffers from the setback that the variances chosen temporally do not correspond to mean values associated with the maximum eigen value as obtained in case of Spectral Clustering.
 So we have the pixel variance and adapted weight (dominant mode) covariance matrices $ R(x_i,y_i) = Cov(Var(I_n(x_i,y_i)))$ and $W(x_i,y_i) = Cov(Var(W_n(x_i,y_i)))$.
+A single gaussian is fit over thresholded covariance matrices (Adapted variance and first dominant mode weight).